The mark of a good leader is loyal followers; leadership is nothing without a following.

 John Maxwell perfectly defined what leadership was when he said, “Leadership is influence.”

 By birth, men are leaders.
 As a man, you are positioned for leadership.
-You’re given the authority with that position.
+You’re given the authority to that position.
 However, if you’re not a good leader, you will lose your followers.

 It is tempting for leaders to get so focused on the benefits of their position rather than humbly accepting the responsibility of leadership.